Liammm6969/Pet-Name-Generator/README.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or suggestions, reach out to [Your Name] at your.email@example.com.
+For questions or suggestions, reach out to me at hed-mwpajarillo@smu.edu.ph